Common thought patterns and how they can affect your life

 How trauma impacts thought patterns

-In both of these cases, you haven’t collected enough information to know if your assumptions are definitely true, but thinking in this way allows you to respond quicker and avoid potential danger.
-This process is designed to keep you safe, but it comes with side-effects.
+In both of these cases, you haven’t collected enough information to know if your assumptions are definitely true.
+However, thinking in this way allows you to respond quicker and avoid potential danger.
+While this process is designed to keep you safe, it comes with side-effects.
 In reality, lots of the situations you’ll find yourself in won’t be threatening, and these ways of thinking can cause issues in your life long-term.
 It’s also important to keep in mind that trauma is just one of the things that can cause someone to develop biased thinking, and you can also develop biased thoughts if you haven’t experienced trauma.

 How thought patterns impact mental health